AlexanderEllis/blog/content/posts/morse-code.md

 The game will assume you're done with a letter after the letter gap interval (see options below), and it will automatically insert a space for you after the word interval; be careful you don't take too long in between dits!

-For doing Morse->letter lookups, I find it helpful to look at a tree-shaped diagram, where you can follow from one node to the next based on whether it's a dit or a dah.
+For doing letter to Morse lookups, I find it helpful to look at an alphabetical list with the matching representation.
+This makes looking up a letter faster.
 ![Alphabetical list of letters and their corresponding Morse Code representation](https://upload.wikimedia.org/wikipedia/commons/b/b5/International_Morse_Code.svg)
 [From here](https://en.wikipedia.org/wiki/File:International_Morse_Code.svg)